zz412000428/crate/docs/appendices/glossary.rst

     ..
 NOTE::

-        Shard allocation is sometimes referred to as :ref:`shard routing
-        <gloss-shard-routing>`, which is not to be confused with :ref:`row
+        Shard allocation is sometimes referred to as *shard routing*, which is not to be confused with :ref:`row routing <gloss-routing-column>`.
-        routing <gloss-routing-column>`.

     ..
 SEEALSO::